hshercha/hshercha.github.io/_posts/2016-08-17-Experimenting-with-RestKit-part1.markdown

 TypeError - Unable to convert Ruby value `"AFNetworking"' into a CFTypeRef.
 {% endhighlight %}

 I ran into this issue while integrating RestKit via the podfile.
-This issue pertains to the current ruby version in your computer.
-Installing any version of ruby >= 2.2.3 should fix it.
+This issue pertains to the current Ruby version in your computer.
+Installing any version of Ruby >= 2.2.3 should fix it.

 **ISSUE #2**
 {% highlight bash %}
 "RKObjectMapping.h" file not found
 {% endhighlight %}

-This is a compile error that occured while building the project.
+This compile error that occured while building the project.
 Downgrading your cocoapods is an option.
 However, there is an easier work around for this issue.

-1. Select the project file
+1. Select the project file.
-2. Go to Build Settings > Select "Header Search Paths"
+2. Go to Build Settings > Select "Header Search Paths".
-3. Set all the paths to be recursive
+3. Set all the paths to be recursive.

 {% highlight bash %}
 ${PODS_ROOT}/Headers/Public